EunsangJeon/spring-boot-bootstrap/README.md

 ## What is Spring

-- Spring is a dependency injection framework
+- Spring is a dependency injection framework.

 ## What is dependency?